 Substrate will be delineated based on the categories listed in Table 5.3.2-1, which correspond to substrate class codes standard to FYLF habitat use data collection (Seltenrich and Pool 2002).
 Using coordinate plane survey techniques (X-Y) and referencing the site's horizontal benchmark grid, field crews will collect substrate data as distinct polygons to cover the entire area of the 2D site.
-The use of a Trimble S-6 robotic total station with a survey controller will allow field personnel to track the polygon coverage and insure that each topographic data point has a corresponding substrate value.
+Polygons will delineate areas primarily composed of a single, dominant (\geq 50%) substrate category.
+Substrate data for each polygon will also include the percent coverage represented by the dominant substrate and the presence of a secondary (subdominant) substrate type.
+These data will be recorded with an "a, b, c" coding system.
+The "a" value will represent the code number for the dominant particle size and "b" will represent the subdominant particle size code.
+The percent of polygon area covered by the most dominant substrate will be represented by "c".
+For example, the code "34.6" describes a substrate polygon composed of 60% gravel (code 3) with cobble (code 4) as the subdominant particle size.
+The use of a Trimble S-6 robotic total station with a survey controller will allow field personnel to track polygon coverage and insure that each topographic data point has a corresponding dominant/subdominant substrate code value.

+Code Category Particle Size (mm) Particle Size (in)

+1 Silt/Clay/Mud

-Code Category Size (mm) Size (in) Silt/Clay/Mud Sand < .08 0.08 - 2.5 2 - 64Gravel 4 Cobble 64 - 2562.51 - 10.07 > 10.07 5 Boulder > 256 6 Bedrock Other
+2 Sand < 2 < .08

+3 Gravel 2-64 0.08 - 2.5

+4 Cobble 64 - 256 2.51 - 10.07

+5 Boulder > 256 > 10.07

+6 Bedrock

+7 Other